Riva del Garda

 - Garda Life is situated in a peaceful area, just a 5-minute walk from the lake's northern shore and about 1.5 kilometres from the town centre.
 This modern guesthouse offers well-appointed rooms with private balconies, providing views of the surrounding landscape.
 Guests can start their day with a hearty breakfast buffet and take advantage of the proximity to cycling paths and hiking trails.
 Its location offers a serene retreat while still being accessible to local attractions.
 Price Guide: €€ (Affordable).

-Riva del Garda restaurant recommendations:
+Where to Eat in Riva del Garda

 - Ristorante La Veranda: Known for its Mediterranean and Italian cuisine, La Veranda offers a variety of fresh, seasonal dishes with an emphasis on high-quality local ingredients.
 Located near the lake, it provides beautiful views and a refined dining experience.
 Price guide: €€€ (mid-range).